 - Web applications can use the stream to support millions of customers at once

 The explosion of information available through a common interface opens many possibilities for everyone in the security industry.
 Easy abstracted access to event information helps security professionals continue to innovate and automate security analysis tasks.

 Consider this, if we conveniently mine desired data sets to study how humans think about an event, categorize the contextual information that links relevant data points and use it to make expert decisions, we have fundamentally changed operational security.

 Today it is evident that data plumbing and application development are distinct disciplines, and each should work with the other without requiring massive rework.

-Here at Respond Software, with Respond Analyst™ we have solved the event log plumbing problem for enterprise organizations by leveraging existing big data technologies and streaming platforms.
+Here at Respond Software, our security analysis software with Respond Analyst™ we have solved the event log plumbing problem for enterprise organizations by leveraging existing big data technologies and streaming platforms.
 Whether you use a SIEM, Splunk, ELK or the Apache Hadoop stack, we simply plug our application into the data stream to process this firehose of information and make sense of it.
 As a scalable, robust expert system, Respond Analyst™ consistently detects those crucial information nuggets that need human attention, while smoothly integrating into complex environments we understand our customers must manage.

 For more information about Respond Software, please contact us at email@example.com